 Lower your bundle size.
 Apply tree shaking as needed, and dynamically load-scripts.

 Reduce server response time, either by increasing the server capacity, or running less work before returning to the client.

 2. Largest Contentful Paint, LCP

 Largest Contentful Paint [LCP], is related to First Contentful Paint [FCP].

 Here, we are interested in knowing how long it takes to fully render the largest element in the viewport.

 For websites with image banners, news websites, blogs, images are usually the largest element within the viewport and not text elements.

-Most of websites today are affected by poor performance of Largest Contentful Paint.
+Most websites today are affected by the poor performance of Largest Contentful Paint.

 How long does it take before your website becomes responsive to user clicks?
 You must have had the experience where a website looks as though it is fully loaded and ready to go, but when you click on a button, nothing happens.
 That is what Time to Interactive measures.